-Energy must come from renewable sources
+* energy must come from renewable sources

 As in life, any system should ultimately aim to run on ‘current sunshine’ and generate energy through renewable sources.

-Prices must tell the truth
+* prices must tell the truth

 Prices are messages in the market and to use resources rationally these prices should reflect the real cost of our activity.
 It is part of setting the ‘rules of the game’ for positive development cycles.

-Thinking in terms of systems is key
+* systems thinking is key

 Understand how things influence one another within a whole.